 Finally, I have conducted research to advance understanding of the impact of celebrity health announcements on minority individuals.
 One study (currently under review), evaluated the impact of Charlie Sheen’s HIV disclosure.
 That study revealed significant demographic differences in engagement with Sheen’s disclosure, with African Americans engaging in higher information seeking and interpersonal communication.
 Further, interpersonal communication was associated with HIV testing intentions.
 Another study, currently in progress, examines young African American male’s information seeking behaviors following a mental health diagnosis and disclosure by an African American male musician.
 Combined, both studies show the potential for advancing theoretical and empirical research on the impact of celebrity health announcements.

 I am a native of the Commonwealth of Dominica, West Indies.
-I am also an alumna of the University of the Virgin Islands, London School of Economics & Political Science, and University of Southern California.
+I have a PhD in Mass Communication from the University of North Carolina at Chapel Hill.
+I also earned a Certificate in Interdisciplinary Health Communication from UNC Chapel hill.
+I have a Bachelor’s degree from the University of the Virgin Islands and dual Master’s degrees London School of Economics & Political Science and University of Southern California.